 - Don’t leave saved login passwords in browsers and on devices.
 If you must, at least use LastPass (affiliate link).
 Although I’d recommend saving logins and passwords using KeePass, or similar program (compatible Mac KeePass client, and for Linux KeePass client – look for your distribution on the KeePass dowload page, or use your software manager).

 Bad security habits are like afore mentioned leaving keys in a public place (unattended).

 Yes, it might sound obvious, but the first link, computer that you use for connecting to the website, should be secure.
 With updated security patches if using Windows, and a good firewall and antivirus.
-Good free one is 360 Total Security.
+Good free one is 360 Total Security (affiliate link).

 Make sure your browser is updated.
 My favorite for this is Yandex, but it’s definitely worth checking what a website looks like in Mozilla and Chrome, as well as the mobile phones.